 4. Store your holiday decorations sensibly

 Considering the time of year and the traditions you follow, you may have holiday decorations that need to be stored.
-Your newly discovered resolve to have a tidier home is the perfect excuse to not just organize, but to organize and store sensibly.
+Your newly-discovered resolve to have a tidier home is the perfect excuse to not just organize, but to organize and store sensibly.

 Storing your holiday decorations gives you the perfect opportunity to carry this out.
 Before storing the holiday decorations you put up, declutter the ones that weren’t used.
 If they didn’t make the cut this holiday season, why not?
 Toss any broken items and donate decorations you no longer see yourself using.

 You can avoid having to untangle your strings of Christmas lights next year by wrapping them around empty paper towel rolls or the discarded tubes from your wrapping paper.
 Old liquor and wine boxes with dividers make great storage boxes for your holiday ornaments.
-Store all your holiday decorations in labelled plastic storage containers.
+Store all your holiday decorations in labeled plastic storage containers.

 For storing artificial Christmas trees, buy artificial tree storage bags.
 They can make moving and storing your disassembled tree easier by breaking it down to two or three bags with handles, as opposed to storing it in its large and heavy original box.
 To save storage space, you might even consider buying a real Christmas tree next year.
 Surprisingly, that might actually be a more environmentally friendly option.

 As for all the holiday cards you’ve received, there’s no reason to have them displayed any later than the end of January.
 And there’s also no point keeping them.
-Honestly, when’s the last time you went though a box of old holiday cards?
+Honestly, when’s the last time you went through a box of old holiday cards?
 If you need to remember who sent you one so you can send them one next year, just keep a list of names in a computer text document.

 5. Tackle clutter problem areas

 It’s logical to tackle clutter problem areas in your home while working towards fulfilling your New Year’s resolution.
 This means areas that are clutter magnets like: